MaelDrapier/musicalbeeps/README.md

 # MusicalNotes
-A python module to play musical notes from the command line or from another python program.
+A python module to play beep sounds corresponding to musical notes from the command line or from another python program.

 - [Installation](#installation)
 - [How to use](#how-to-use)